GSK's blood cancer drug fails main goal of superiority trial

 Nov 7 (Reuters) - British drugmaker GSK Plc GSK.L said on Monday its blood cancer drug Blenrep failed the main goal of a late-stage study designed to show that the treatment was better than the standard of care on the market.

+GSK said data from the superiority trial called DREAMM-3 will be shared with health authorities and discussions are currently ongoing, with additional trials of Blenrep continuing as planned.

-(Reporting by Amna Karimi and Pushkala Aripaka in Bengaluru; Editing by Rashmi Aich)
+(Reporting by Amna Karimi and Pushkala Aripaka in Bengaluru; Editing by Rashmi Aich and Uttaresh.V)

 ((Amna.Karimi@thomsonreuters.com; +91 8083261226;))